positively-charged/bcc/details.md

 Here, the structure is named <code>boss</code>.
 It contains two members: an integer named <code>id</code> and a string named <code>name</code>.

-====
+---

 A structure is used as a variable type.
-When you create a variable of a structure type, the variable will contain every member of the structure.
-If you create multiple variables with the same structure type, each variable will have its own copy of the members.
+When a variable of a structure type is created, the variable will contain every member of the structure.
+If multiple variables of the same structure type are created, each variable will have its own copy of the members.

 ```
 struct boss big_boss;